awsdocs/amazon-redshift-developer-guide/doc_source/r_PREPARE.md

 ## Usage notes<a name="r_PREPARE_usage_notes"></a>

 Prepared statements can take parameters: values that are substituted into the statement when it is executed\.
 To include parameters in a prepared statement, supply a list of data types in the PREPARE statement, and, in the statement to be prepared itself, refer to the parameters by position using the notation $1, $2, \.\.\.
 When executing the statement, specify the actual values for these parameters in the EXECUTE statement\.
-See [EXECUTE](r_EXECUTE.md) for more details\.
+For more details, see [EXECUTE](r_EXECUTE.md)\.

 Prepared statements only last for the duration of the current session\.
 When the session ends, the prepared statement is discarded, so it must be re\-created before being used again\.
 This also means that a single prepared statement can't be used by multiple simultaneous database clients; however, each client can create its own prepared statement to use\.
 The prepared statement can be manually removed using the DEALLOCATE command\.